finos/rune-dsl/documentation/expressions.rst

 * ``contains`` or ``includes`` - every element in the right hand expression is = to an element in the left hand expression
 * ``disjoint`` - true if no element in the left side expression is equal to anu element in the right side expression
 * ``count`` - returns the number of elements in the expression to its left
+* ``(all\any) = (<>, < etc)``

-If these contains operator is passed an expression that has single cardinality that expression is treated as a list containing the single element or an empty list if the element is null.
+If the contains operator is passed an expression that has single cardinality that expression is treated as a list containing the single element or an empty list if the element is null.

 The grammar enforces that the expression for count has multiple cardinality.

-For all other comparison operators, if either left or right expression has multiple cardinality then the semantics are
+For the comparison operators if either left or right expression has multiple cardinality then either the other side should have multiple cardinality or `all` or `any` should be specified.
+(At present only `any` is supported for `<>` and `all` for the other comparison operators.

+The semantics for list comparisons are as follows

 * ``=``
-    * if both sides are lists then the lists must contain elements that are ``=`` and in the same order.
+    * if both sides are lists then the lists must contain elements that are ``=`` when compared pairwise in the order.
-    * if the one side is a list and the other is single then every element in the list must ``=`` the single value
+    * if the one side is a list and the other is single and `all` is specified then every element in the list must ``=`` the single value
+    * if the one side is a list and the other is single and `any` is specified then at least one element in the list must ``=`` the single value (unimplemented)
 * ``<>``
-    * if both sides are lists then then true is returned if the lists have different length or every element is ``<>`` to the corresonding element
+    * if both sides are lists then then true is returned if the lists have different length or every element is ``<>`` to the corresonding element by position
-    * if one side is a list then true is returned if any element ``<>`` the single element
+    * if one side is a list and the `any` is specified then true is returned if any element ``<>`` the single element
+    * if one side is a list and the `all` is specified then true is returned if all elements ``<>`` the single element (unimplemented)
 * ``<``, ``<=``, ``>=``, ``>``
     * if both sides are lists then every element in the first list must be ``>`` the element in the corresponding posistion in the second list
-    * if one side is single then every element in the list must be ``>`` that single value
+    * if one side is single and `all` is specified then every element in the list must be ``>`` that single value
+    * if one side is single and `any` is specified then at least one element in the list must be ``>`` that single value (unimplemented)

 An expression that is expected to return multiple cardinality that returns null is considered to be equivalent to an empty list